 df[‘D’].fillna(method=’ffill’, inplace=True)

 These are some of the ways to remove nan values in Pandas.
-You can find more information and examples in the official documentation
+You can find more information and examples in the official documentation.

 Pingback: How To Remove Rows With Certain Values • Pandas How To